Cyberattack causes disruption at Brussels Airport

 Berlin Brandenburg Airport in Germany has also been affected by the attack.
 The airport warned passengers to expect longer wait times for check-in and boarding, as well as delays.

-"The airport itself was not the target of the cyberattack, but was indirectly affected by it," said the German airport.
+"The airport itself was not the target of the cyberattack, but was indirectly affected by it," said a spokesperson.
 Other European airports are reportedly experiencing problems as well, though it is not yet clear which ones.

 © BELGA PHOTO JONAS ROOSENS